 Coles, Coon, Hillview, Kraft, Perfect Italiano and Woolworths all achieved three stars for overall satisfaction.

-It seems Aussies fancy themselves as cheese connoisseurs, or maybe we just know what tastes good.
-Either way, we’re a pretty hard bunch to please, as five star ratings were not easily earned.
-Only six out of a possible 55 five star ratings were achieved across all 11 brands, with Great Ocean Road taking three of them.
-Great Ocean Road was rated five stars for overall satisfaction, as well as variety and range, and packaging appeal.
-It was rated four stars for value for money and taste, so it was a very solid performer all round.
-From the Warrnambool Cheese and Butter factory, the Great Ocean Road cheese range is authentic to its name.
-It’s sold exclusively at Coles.
+It seems Australians fancy themselves as cheese connoisseurs, or maybe we just know what tastes good.
+Either way, we’re a pretty hard bunch to please, as five-star ratings were not easily earned.
+Only seven out of a possible 70 five-star ratings were achieved across all 14 brands, with Mersey Valley responsible for three of them.
+The others went to ALDI for value for money, Mainland for variety, and Devondale for packaging and variety.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and eaten block cheese in the last 3 months – in this case, 2,222 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
+The outcomes reported are the results from customers within the survey group who have bought and eaten a block of cheese from a packet (i.e. not from a deli) in the last 3 months – in this case, 2,243 people.